baharev/sdopt-tearing/docs/index.rst

    :align: center
    :scale: 75%

-   The process graph of a distillation column with 7 stages
+   The process graph of a distillation column with 7 stages (click on the image to enlarge it)

 **The process graph is used for partitioning the Jacobian of the system of equations:** This is how the blue lines in the :ref:`first picture